Home Floaters Watery Eyes One-sided symptoms Eyelids Tools Books About Clinic Videos

 Ordinary myokymia does not indicate any of these conditions.
 Multiple sclerosis, motor neurone disease, and structural brain problems cause a very different clinical picture: weakness, coordination difficulties, sensory changes, visual disturbance that persists, and symptoms that progress rather than fluctuate.
 A flickering lower eyelid that comes and goes with fatigue and caffeine is not in that category.

 The reason this confusion exists is partly that twitching of any muscle can, in rare circumstances, be associated with neurological conditions.
-But the twitching in those contexts looks and behaves very differently from ordinary myokymia, and it is accompanied by other symptoms.
+But the twitching in those contexts looks and behaves very differently from ordinary myokymia, and it is always accompanied by other symptoms.

 There is a separate condition called benign essential blepharospasm that is worth distinguishing from ordinary eyelid twitching.
 This is a true neurological movement disorder in which both eyelids close involuntarily and forcefully, without warning.
 It is not subtle.
 It significantly affects vision and quality of life.
 It is far less common than myokymia, and it looks nothing like the fleeting lower-lid ripple that most people experience.